Let’s stop saying, “Let it go”

 Don’t let it go…Let life in.

 Life, with all its ups and downs, happens whether we like it or not.
 So, we need to teach kids to let it in.
-Sometimes it hurts so much it feels as though your heart has been hacked out.
+Sometimes it hurts so much it feels as though your heart will break.
 Sometimes it is frightening.
 Sometimes it is so joyful, it’s euphoric.
 Other times it’s meh.
 Dull.
 And that’s okay.

 When we let life in, after a while those painful feelings get mixed up with all the other stuff: soccer training, a new friend, a Netflix series you’re loving at the moment, little wins that make you feel a bit special.
 Thousands and thousands of little bits of life….and time.